HIGHLIGHTS-Comments from Chinese Premier Li Keqiang

 "We will make breakthroughs in reform on important issues this year.
-This year we will continue to push forward the simplifying of administration and the decentralizing of government power, allowing market forces to take effect."
+This year we will continue to push forward simplifying administration and the decentralisation of government power, allowing market forces to take effect."

 "We will make fiscal and financial reforms the priority this year, including unveiling new measures to cut taxes for small firms."